Global and Local Contrastive Self-Supervised Learning for Semantic Segmentation of HR Remote Sensing Images: Experiments and results

 \subsubsection{Effect of the amount of self-supervised data}

-Since the self-supervised pre-training does not need annotated data, and a large amount of image data is easy to obtain, this section mainly explores whether more self-supervised pre-training data can improve performance.
-We conduct experiments on Potsdam and Xiangtan datasets, where 20\%, 50\% to 100\% of self-supervised data is randomly selected.
-The results are shown in \cref{fig:ssl_amount_result}, where None means that no self-supervised training is performed.
-From the results, we can find that in both datasets, there is an overall increasing trend as the amount of self-supervised data increases, and the improvement of our method is relatively more obvious compared with the SimCLR method.
-Therefore, it is foreseeable that it may be more beneficial when using larger datasets for self-supervised training.
+Since self-supervised pre-training does not need annotated data and a large amount of image data is easy to obtain, this section mainly explores whether more self-supervised pre-training data can improve performance.
+To this end, we conduct experiments on the ISPRS-Potsdam dataset and the Xiangtan dataset by randomly selecting 20\%, 50\%, and 100\% of self-supervised data.
+The results are shown in Fig. \ref{fig:ssl_amount_result}, where None represents that no self-supervised training was performed.
+From the results, we find that in both datasets, there is an overall increasing trend as the amount of self-supervised data increases, and the improvement of our method is relatively more obvious compared with the SimCLR method.
+Therefore, it is foreseeable that the proposed method may be more beneficial when using larger datasets for self-supervised training.